87 Upper Boundary Road,

 The building then became a disco dance club and this continued until it closed and films returned again in March 1981.
 They were hard core pornographic films and within weeks the police had raided the cinema and it was closed down.

-The building lay disused again for several years until developers came in and gutted it, removing the balcony and raked floor in the stalls and converted it into a cash & carry store called I.C.
+The building lay disused again for several years until developers came in and gutted it, removing the balcony and raked floor in the stalls and converted it into a cash & carry supermarket called I.C.
 Discount Warehouse.

 Just login to your account and subscribe to this theater